Code-Institute-Submissions/OwenCookman-Milestone-project-1/README.md

 - The [Forgeworld logo](assets/images/fw-logo.jpg) was taken from the [Spikey Bits](www.spikeybits.com) web page
 - The [Youtube video replacement](assets/images/replacement.jpg) image was taken from the [Warhammer Community](www.warhammer-community.com) page
 - The Youtube Video was taken from the [Warhammer Tv](https://www.youtube.com/user/GamesWorkshopWNT) YouTube channel

-### Code

-Code was taken from the Bootstrap library and modified to fit its needs for the below:

-- [Navbar](https://getbootstrap.com/docs/4.3/components/navs/) for a responsive Navbar
-- [Embed](https://getbootstrap.com/docs/4.3/utilities/embed/) for the YouTube video
-- [Collapse](https://getbootstrap.com/docs/4.3/components/collapse/) for the collapse used in making the introductory text responsive
-- [Modal](https://getbootstrap.com/docs/4.3/components/modal/) for the faction modals and the modal that contains the Newsletter sign up form
-- [Form](https://getbootstrap.com/docs/4.3/components/forms/) used for the Newsletter sign up

 ## Acknowledgements
 - I received inspiration for this project from my own experience of both discovering and introducing people to the Warhammer 40,000 universe